-In FY 2021, and in addition to the "Priority Areas" above, priority consideration will be given to applications that:
+In FY 2021, and in addition to executing any OJP policy prioritization that may be applicable, priority consideration will be given to applications that:

-- Promote effective strategies by law enforcement to identify and reduce the risk of harm to individuals with MI or CMISA and to public safety. - · Promote effective strategies for identification and treatment of female offenders with MI or CMISA. - · Propose interventions that have been shown by empirical evidence to reduce recidivism. - When appropriate, use validated assessment tools to target offenders with a moderate or high risk of recidivism and a need for treatment services.
+- Promote effective strategies by law enforcement to identify and reduce the risk of harm to individuals with MI or CMISA and to public safety. - · Promote effective strategies for identification and treatment of female offenders with MI and CMISA. - Promote effective strategies to expand the use of mental health courts and related services. - · Propose interventions that have been shown by empirical evidence to reduce recidivism. - When appropriate, use validated assessment tools to identify and prioritize individuals with a moderate or high risk of recidivism and a need for treatment services. - Demonstrate and ensure that funds are used for public health and public safety; demonstrate active participation of co-applicants in administering the project; document, in whole or in part, that funds used for treatment of incarcerated populations will provide transition and reentry services for such individuals.

-To receive priority consideration under any of these areas, applicants must identify, in the proposal abstract, each area for which priority consideration is being sought, and describe, in the proposal narrative, how they will address each priority.
+To receive priority consideration under any of these areas, applicants must identify, in the application abstract, each area for which priority consideration is being sought, and describe, in the program narrative, how the applicant will address each priority.